 Since the NPDES permit inception, the Town has made great efforts by establishing and implementing a stormwater bylaw that continues to permit and incorporate stormwater controls into all construction within the Town.
-The creation of detailed GIS databases and maps of the Towns' utilities and waterways has provided a valuable tool for the Town to keep track of maintenance and a more efficient tool to update the Towns infrastructure and resources.
-The Town continues to develop new databases for Town assets such as town trees and stormwater outfalls.
+The creation of detailed GIS databases and maps of the Towns' utilities and waterways has provided a valuable tool for the Town to keep track of maintenance and to make updates to the Towns infrastructure and resources as they change.
 The Town continued a successful partnership with the Neponset River Watershed Association (NepRWA) which together have undertaken a stormwater education program, a stormwater sampling program, illicit discharge detection and elimination program, and have completed construction of bio-retention cells along Pine Tree Brook as part of the 319 TMDL Implementation Grant.
-In 2009, NepRWA and the Town constructed a 319 TMDL Implementation Grant project consisting of the installation of 14 tree filter boxes within Brook Road and Lincoln Street which drain into Pinetree Brook.
-The tree filter boxes provide a natural media for the stormwater to filter street contaminants before being discharge into the brook.

-The following table is a complete list of the Town's BMPs, the actions the Town has committed to perform, the progress on the goals, and projected activities for the upcoming year.
+The following table is a complete list of the Town's Best Management Practices (BMPs), the actions the Town has committed to perform, the progress on the goals, and projected activities for the upcoming year.